Caldwell in Sumner County, Kansas — The American Midwest (Upper Plains)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Notable Places • Science & Medicine.
 A significant historical year for this entry is 1886.

 Location.
 37° 2.022′ N, 97° 36.425′ W. Marker is in Caldwell, Kansas, in Sumner County.
-Marker is at the intersection of North Main Street (State Highway 49) and West Avenue A, on the right when traveling south on North Main Street.
+It is at the intersection of North Main Street (State Highway 49) and West Avenue A, on the right when traveling south on North Main Street.
 Touch for map.
 Marker is at or near this postal address: 101 North Main Street, Caldwell KS 67022, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker .
-Red Light Saloon / Chisholm Trail (within shouting distance of this marker); Henry Newton Brown (within shouting distance of this marker); Murder of Marshal George Flatt (about 300 feet away, measured in a direct line); Shooting Up Main Street (about 400 feet away); Cowtown Law Enforcement / Caldwell's Early Government (about 400 feet away); The Last Land Rush / Historic Marker Project (about 500 feet away); "Those Who Came Before" (about 500 feet away); The Last Chance Saloon (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Red Light Saloon / Chisholm Trail (within shouting distance of this marker); Henry Newton Brown (within shouting distance of this marker); Murder of Marshal George Flatt (about 300 feet away, measured in a direct line); Shooting Up Main Street (about 400 feet away); Cowtown Law Enforcement / Caldwell's Early Government (about 400 feet away); The Last Land Rush / Historic Marker Project (about 500 feet away); "Those Who Came Before" (about 500 feet away); The Last Chance Saloon (about 500 feet away).
 Touch for a list and map of all markers in Caldwell.

 More about this marker.
 Funded by donations from Dave and Diana Lowe, Insurance Services, Inc. and the Caldwell Lions Club.